ClementNerma/NightOS/docs/specs/applications/commands.md

 | `0x09`    | `stream`  | [Pipe RC](../ipc.md#pipes)          | RC identifier (8 bytes)                                                                    |

 The type code is present to avoid misinterpreting the value in case the command returned a value of the wrong type.

+## Returning and failing

+The value must be returned using the [STDOUT](../ipc.md#interactive-usage) pipe.
+The data sent through this pipe must follow the above [encoding](#values-encoding).

+A command may also fail.
+To indicate so, the process must send the `0xFF` value through the pipe, and the shell will consider the command as failed (but not invalid, so the process won't be abruptly killed).